KaganMuslu/KaganMuslu/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/KaganMuslu/OBS_App"><b>🏫 OBS Web App - Student Information System</b></a></td>
-      <td>This student information system project is aimed at a platform that teachers and students can use.</td>
+      <td>This student information system project is aimed at a platform that teachers and students can use.
+It includes separate panels for Teacher, Student and Admin.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/KaganMuslu/API_mtg_card_sets"><b>🎴 MTG Cards and Sets - REST API</b></a></td>